LPWAN Technologies Comparison #1: Top 10 Criteria for A Successful Implementation

 Payload, or user data size should be driven by actual application needs rather than fixed by a certain technology.
 LPWAN solutions with variable payload size allow users to seamlessly integrate new use cases into their existing network infrastructure – regardless of the payload requirement.

 Bottom line, the technology and technical design behind an LPWAN solution determines its performance in the criteria discussed above.
-Next week, we will dive deeper into the four main LPWAN technology groups and how they deliver in these parameters.
+In the second post of this series, we will dive deeper into the four main LPWAN technology groups and how they deliver in these parameters.

 Get Best-in-Class LPWAN technology with MIOTY™